kwrooijen/cargo.el/README.md

 ## NOTICE

 Currently I'm not using Rust, nor will I in the (near) future.
-I've lost track of all the Rust / Cargo features available and can keep up-to-date with new ones.
-I won't be doing bug fixes but will keep reviewing / merging Pull requests.
+I've lost track of all the Rust / Cargo features available and can't keep up-to-date with new ones.
+I'll be doing selective bug fixes and continue reviewing / merging pull requests.

 ## Installation